BIOL275-MSUM/BIOL275-MSUM.github.io/eda-project.md

 The title could be generic such as "the relationship between X and Y", or a declarative statement like in the example below.
 The title can omit some of the details included in the Question.

 ## Data Import Tips

+This info will be useful when you get to the stage of importing data (after your SAC abstract has been submitted).

 Where to store your data?